julsaab/raspberry-pi-gpio-simulation/README.md

 ## Introduction

 This project was created to allow students to simulate General Purpose Input Output (GPIO) triggers on their PC or on a virtual machine, without the need of having an actual Raspberry Pi.
+So, simply put, it's Raspberry Pi GPIO Simulator written in Java.
-This project depends on Pi4J.
+**This project depends on [Pi4J](https://github.com/Pi4J/pi4j-v1).**

 ## Usage